DhavalKapil/dhavalkapil.github.io/_posts/2015-05-04-Combining-chroot-and-xinetd.md

 > nc localhost 8001

 Change the IP/port accordingly.
 You should be able to run the program correctly.
 Also try giving different source file path names.
-You won't be able to access any file other than in `/home/vampire/reader/`.
+You won't be able to access any file other than one in `/home/vampire/reader/`.
 Also keep in mind to flush the buffer so that the text is displayed instantly.

 Comments are welcome.
 If you know of a better way to do this, feel free to tell me!